petervanderdoes/AVH-Extended-Categories/readme.txt

 Some of the translations are incomplete.
 Currently we're in the middle of changing the way you can help with translations.
 Keep an eye on the [website](http:///blog.avirtualhome.com) for the announcement.

+= Get involved =

+Bugs and feature requests can be submitted at the [AVH Extended Categories GitHub Repository](https://github.com/petervanderdoes/AVH-Extended-Categories/blob/develop/Contributing.md).
+Developers can checkout and contribute to the source code on the [AVH Extended Categories GitHub Repository](https://github.com/petervanderdoes/AVH-Extended-Categories/blob/develop/Contributing.md).

 == Installation ==

 The AVH Extended Categories Widgets can be installed in 3 easy steps: